evidentlyai/evidently/docs/book/reports/data-drift.md

 All tests use a 0.95 confidence level by default.

 {% hint style="info" %}
-To set a different confidence level or tests you use, you can define [custom options](../customization/options-for-data-target-drift.md).
+To set a different confidence level or implement a custom test, you can define [custom options](../customization/options-for-data-target-drift.md).
+You can also select a different statistical test already available in the library, including PSI, K–L divergence, Jensen-Shannon distance, Wasserstein distance.
+See more details about [available tests](../customization/options-for-statistical-tests.md).
 {% endhint %}

 ## How it looks